Decision Questions for Probabilistic Automata on Small Alphabets: Unary PFA

 \section{Unary PFA}

 Our main focus is on unary automata.
-We begin by giving a simple folklore proof that the $\lambda$-reachability and emptiness problems are as computationally difficult as the famous Skolem problem, which is only know to be decidable for instances of depth $4$ \cite{Vereshchagin1985}.
+We begin by giving a simple folklore proof that the $\lambda$-reachability and emptiness problems are as computationally difficult as the famous Skolem problem, which is only known to be decidable for instances of depth $4$ \cite{Vereshchagin1985}.
 See also \cite{AAOW15} for connections to reachability problems for Markov chains.

-\begin{theorem} The $\lambda$-reachability and emptiness problems for unary exponentially ambiguous Probabilistic Finite Automata are Skolem-hard. \end{theorem}
+\begin{thm} The $\lambda$-reachability and emptiness problems for unary exponentially ambiguous Probabilistic Finite Automata are Skolem-hard. \end{thm}

-\begin{proof} \emph{(Folklore).} The $\lambda$-reachability problem for unary exponentially ambiguous PFA can be shown Skolem-hard based on the well known matrix formulation of Skolem's problem \cite{HHHK05} and Turakainen's technique showing the equivalence of (strict) cutpoint language acceptance of generalised automata and exponentially ambiguous probabilistic automata \cite{Tu69}.
+\oldproofname\proofname {\textit{Proof (Folklore).}} \begin{proof} The $\lambda$-reachability problem for unary exponentially ambiguous PFA can be shown Skolem-hard based on the matrix formulation of Skolem's problem \cite{HHHK05} and Turakainen's technique showing the equivalence of (strict) cutpoint language acceptance of generalised automata and exponentially ambiguous probabilistic automata \cite{Tu69}.
+We shall now show the details of this procedure.